 amethyst … purple

-But I saw no temple in it, for the Lord God Almighty and the Lamb are its temple .
+But I saw no temple [NU omits: in it,] for the Lord God Almighty and the Lamb are its temple .
 The city had no need of the sun or the moon to shine in it, for the glory of God illuminated it.
 The Lamb is its light.
-And the nations of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor into it.
+And the nations [NU omits: of those who are saved] shall walk in its light, and the kings of the earth bring their glory and honor into it.
 Its gates shall not be shut at all by day (there shall be no night there).
 And they shall bring the glory and the honor of the nations into it.
-But there shall by no means enter it anything that defiles, or causes an abomination or a lie, but only those who are written in the Lamb's Book of Life.
+But there shall by no means enter it anything [NU adds: profane, nor one who causes] an abomination or a lie, but only those who are written in the Lamb's Book of Life.

 Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.

 Romans 10:13, says,